-- 1. Cover letter on the local government's letterhead. - a.
-Complete contact information should be included.
-At a minimum, email addresses for the following individuals must be identified: - i.
-Chairman or President of the Board - ii.
-General Manager - 2.
+- 1. Comptroller's budget submission worksheet. - 2.
 Resolution adopting the budget. - a.
 The governing board must take official action by resolution to adopt its annual budget.
 An example resolution may be found on our website. - 3.
 Budget document that identifies all anticipated revenues by source and all anticipated expenses by type of expense.
-If the local government has multiple funds (or systems), a budget for each fund (or system) must be submitted. - 4.
-Budget Submission Worksheet.
+If the local government has multiple funds (or systems), a budget for each fund (or system) must be submitted.

-Further information concerning budgeting requirements, a budget submission checklist, budget submission worksheet, and a model budget and resolution may be found on the Comptroller of the Treasury's website at tncot.cc/budget.
+Further information concerning budgeting requirements, a budget submission checklist, and a model budget resolution may be found on the Comptroller of the Treasury's website at tncot.cc/budget.